tnevolin/FO2FairPlay/README.md

 Accuracy is an ability to hit the target.
 AC is a corresponding counter for it: an ability to disrupt opponent's aiming and worsen their accuracy.
 Accuracy grows with the skill advancement as game progresses.
 So should the armor AC to play natural counter and restrict accuracy from skyroketing beyond 200% beyond which skill investment is useless.
 To put it differently, player invests into combat skill to overcome evergrowing opponents' AC.

 With that in mind armor AC should grow proportionally to its percieved "strength" but should not go higher than say 20%-30%.
 Vanilla does a pretty good job on that except some types of leather armor somehow are more AC protective than metal armor.
 That probably should be corrected.

-#### Armor DT and DR

-I agree with FO2Tweaks Damage mod that these parameters are completely redundant.
-Granted they work different ways but nobody largely care.
-Better armor should provide better protection on average, that's all.
-Luckily, the same FO2Tweaks Damage mod made ammo DR mod affecting both DT and DR synchronized way.
-So either of them can be easily discarded.
-From one hand, DR seems like an armor natural *impact stopping* property nullifying damage below certain threshold.
-From another, it would be notiriously difficult to balance against quite variative enemy damage range.
-This is especially risky in combination with weapon mods introducing weapons with new damage ranges.
-DR in its turn is just a self explanatory number of proportional damage reduction working well with any weapon damage range.

-Taking that FO designers paid closer attention to armor DR and was quite conservative about DT, I would keep armor DT out of scope leaving only DR as game wide defensive parameter affected by armor, derived stats, drugs, etc.